Showing posts with label Gregory J. Chamberlain. Show all posts

 Gregory J. Chamberlain

-Gregory J. Chamberlain is a lifelong multi-sector serial entrepreneur, mostly in the music business where it intersects with TMT (technology, media & telecom), and IP (intellectual property) & related Brand Management.
+Gregory J. Chamberlain is a serial entrepreneur, mostly in the music business where it intersects with TMT (technology, media & telecom) and EMT (entertainment, media & telecom), music video programming, music business affairs and related IP (intellectual property) management including song publishing, merchandising & licensing rights and domain management & related infringement detection & resolution.

-Greg is the founder of a Jackson Hole, Wyoming, based brain-trust known as Silicon Hole, a cooler version of Silicon Valley and Silicon Beach, because it's gets very cold in Wyoming!
-Silicon Hole is meant to be a philosophically contrarian answer to both Silicon Valley and Silicon Beach, with a focus on advancing new ideas and ventures in TMT (Technology, Media & Telecom), unique approaches to geothermal energy, preventative health care & longevity, smart disruptive low technology, and into many areas of business, civic enhancement and emerging trends in society that the vast majority of people have not heard of, yet.
+He is the founder of the Jackson Hole, Wyoming, based brain-trust known as Silicon Hole.
+If Silicon Valley and Silicon Beach is A440hz, Silicon Hole is more in line with nature's frequency of A432hz!
+With a focus on advancing new ideas and ventures in TMT (Technology, Media & Telecom), Silicon Hole has fingers on the pulse of unique future approaches to geothermal energy, preventative health care & longevity including medical ozone & non-pharma centric longevity platforms, smart disruptive low technology, and into many areas of business, civic enhancement and emerging trends in society that the vast majority of people have not heard of, yet.

-He is the founder of I&RP (Intellectual & Real Property), a East Texas based corporate advisory & filing service that serves owners of large portfolios of intellectual property and real property (real estate, planes, trains, automobiles and physical assets) with a wide variety of administration services.
-Specifically for IP (intellectual property) owners, I&RP advises on and provides real time chain of title & chain of custody logging & documentation systems, engages in constant infringement detection, monitoring and pre-litigation intelligence.
+He is the founder of I&RP (Intellectual & Real Property), a East Texas based corporate advisory & filing service that serves owners of large portfolios of intellectual & virtual property and real property & physical assets, with a wide variety of administration services.
+Specifically for IP owners, I&RP advises on the planning & implementation of real time chain of title & chain of custody logging & documentation systems, and can provide services in maintaining ongoing infringement detection, monitoring, resolutions and/or pre-litigation intelligence.

-Greg is the founder of I&RP offshoot, Royalty Excavation, which serves intellectual property owners and mineral rights investors in discovering hidden uncollected royalties, whether done intentionally or unintentionally.
+He is the founder of I&RP offshoot, Royalty Excavation, which serves intellectual property owners and mineral rights investors in discovering hidden uncollected royalties.

 Remembering Malcolm Forbes